-Try Grandma's old fashioned cake pudding recipes if you want special dessert that's delicious and quick and easy to prepare.
-You only need some leftover cake and a few ingredients from your kitchen to make a sweet sauce.
+Grandma's old fashioned cake pudding recipes are perfect for whenever you want special dessert that's delicious and quick and easy to prepare.
+You only need some leftover cake and a few common ingredients from your kitchen to make a sweet sauce.

 Mom's Recipe Scrapbooks (c.
 1920s)